CA Live API Creatorcomplements automation with provisions for extending:

 CA Live API Creatorinitializes the following variables:

 - TheSysUtilityobject.
-You can invoke RESTful services from business logic or resource GET events using the services that this object provides, such as therestGet,restPut,restPost, andrestDeletemethods.For more information about this context variable, see The SysUtility Object.
+You can invoke RESTful services from business logic or row events using the services that this object provides, such as therestGet,restPut,restPost, andrestDeletemethods.For more information about this context variable, see The SysUtility Object.

 - TheSysLogicobject.
 You also have access to logic services, such as theallocateFromTo()andInsertIntoFrom()methods.For more information about this context variable, see The SysLogic Object.